nickfargo/state/src/state.coffee.md

         { attributes, name } = this
         return this unless attributes & INCIPIENT_OR_VIRTUAL

-Begin realization higher in the superstate chain if necessary, adding each newly realized state to the `substates` collection of its real superstate.
+A realized (non-root) `State` must become a substate of a real `superstate`.
+So if necessary, begin realization higher in the superstate chain, adding each newly realized state to the `substates` collection of its real superstate.

         if attributes & VIRTUAL